Latino Heritage Month

 LATINO HISTORY LITERARY WORKS & RESOURCES

-GSU Library has a collection of books, DVD’s and eBooks dedicated to Latino Heritage.
-Visit www.govst.edu/library and select the Library Catalog located under Library Resources.
-Type in Latino for your keyword and you will find a listing of items that are currently available in the GSU Library.
-Visit the library or contact us at email@example.com.
+GSU Library has a collection of books, DVDs, and eBooks dedicated to Latino Heritage.
+Visit www.govst.edu/library or contact us at email@example.com for more information.

 B Wing Display Case

 Come out and celebrate the kick off of Hispanic Heritage Month.
 Learn what "El Grito" is and how it kicked off the Mexican Independence War.
 Come have some fun with music, food, and a presentation on "El Grito”